zhaoak/NOBODYMOVE/README.md

 team (string): Who the object is allied with, relative to the player.
 Must be one of: "friendly", "enemy", "neutral".

 PROP/NPC/PLAYER/PROJECTILE TYPES ONLY ===============
 health (num) : How much damage the entity can take before being destroyed/killed.
+If nil, the object is immortal.

 PROJECTILE TYPES ONLY =============================== firedFrom (number): UID of gun this projectile was fired from.